publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch7/schIV/m__us_usc_t12_s1131a–1.md

  __Codification__

     Section, [act June 4, 1956, ch.
-355][/us/act/1956-06-04/ch355], title IV, [70 Stat.
+355, title IV][/us/act/1956-06-04/ch355/tIV], [70 Stat.
 240][/us/stat/70/240], which related to availability of funds for administrative expenses, was from the Department of Agriculture and Farm Credit Administration Appropriation Act, 1957, and was not repeated in subsequent appropriation acts.

  __Similar Provisions__